Minkowski Decomposition of Associahedra and Related Combinatorics: Introduction

 illustrations of these decompositions are given in Figures~\ref{fig:minkowski_decomp_As_c_1} and~\ref{fig:minkowski_decomp_As_c_2}.

 We could stop here and be fascinated how the M\"obius inversion relates the description by half spaces to the Minkowski decomposition.
-Nevertheless, we go beyond the alternating sum description for~$y_I$ of Ardila, Benedetti, \& Doker and prove a significantly simplified sum that consists of at most four non-zero terms for each $y_I$.
-We give two combinatorial interpretations (Theorem~\ref{thm:first_y_I_thm} and Theorem~\ref{thm:second_y_I_thm}) and extract combinatorial core data for the M\"obius inversion: which subsets~$J$ of~$I$ are essential to compute~$y_I$ for a given associahedron~$\As_{n-1}^c$.
-The essential sets~$J$ for fixed~$I$ but distinct choices~$c_1$ and~$c_2$ are different.
-To illustrate Theorem~\ref{thm:second_y_I_thm}, we recompute $y_I$ for $\As^{c_1}_2$ and $\As^{c_2}_2$ in Examples~\ref{expl:As^c1_2} and~\ref{expl:As^c2_2}.
-The coefficients of the Minkowski decomposition of one example shown in Figure~\ref{fig:a3_associahedra} are computed in Figure~\ref{fig:example_compute_y_I} to demonstrate Theorem~\ref{thm:first_y_I_thm}.
+Nevertheless, for associahedra with the same normal fan as $\As^c_{n-1}$, we go beyond the alternating sum description for~$y_I$ of Ardila, Benedetti \& Doker.
+In Theorem~\ref{thm:first_y_I_thm}, we significantly simplify the alternating sum for each~$y_I$.
+In fact, each $y_I$ can be expressed as an alternating sum of at most four non-zero values~$z_{a(I)}$, $z_{b(I)}$, $z_{c(I)}$ and $z_{d(I)}$ which are tight right-hand sides for certain facet-defining inequalities as specified in the theorem.
+In other words, we extract combinatorial core data for the M\"obius inversion of the function~$z_I$ and answer the question which subsets~$J$ of~$I$ are essential to compute~$y_I$ if the associahedron's normal fan is the normal fan of~$\As_{n-1}^c$.
+These sets~$J$ for fixed~$I$ depend on the choice~$c$ that determines the normal fan.
+Figure~\ref{fig:example_compute_y_I} illustrates how Theorem~\ref{thm:first_y_I_thm} can be used to compute the coefficients $y_I$ for one of the two examples shown in Figure~\ref{fig:a3_associahedra}.
+If the associahedron coincides with some~$\As^c_{n-1}$, Theorem~\ref{thm:second_y_I_thm} states a purely combinatorial interpretation of the values~$y_I$.
+To illustrate this theorem, we recompute~$y_I$ for $\As^{c_1}_2$ and $\As^{c_2}_2$ in Examples~\ref{expl:As^c1_2} and~\ref{expl:As^c2_2}.